Terms & Conditions | About Open Prepaid Funeral Plans

 2. We will provide you with a Funeral Plan Summary and Detailed Arrangements Document in writing.
 If there is anything missing in the Funeral Plan Summary or Detailed Arrangements Document, please let us know.

-3. We will write to you if we become aware of a conflict of interest for example where our interests or those of another client become conflicted with your interests and ask for your consent prior to proceeding with your instructions.
-Under the terms of our conflicts of interest policy, where we cannot otherwise manage an identified conflict of interest, we may be unable to provide you with the services described above.
+3. We will write to you if we become aware of a conflict of interest, for example where our interests or those of another client become conflicted with your interests and ask for your consent prior to proceeding with your instructions.
+Under the terms of our Conflicts of Interest Policy, where we cannot otherwise manage an identified conflict of interest, we may be unable to provide you with the services described above.
 We will inform you in writing should this situation arise.

 4. As part of our regulatory requirements, we are required to verify your identity and retain your records both during and after the provision of our services to you.
 Where we use an electronic system to verify your identity, this will not affect your credit reference or your ability to obtain credit.